MIC-DKFZ/semantic_segmentation/README.md

 ````
 As you can see the basic syntax how to run the code is simple.
 The crucial thing is to know which parameters you can configure and how.
-Therefore, the *config/* folder explains in detail how the configuration is composed and which parameters it contains.
+Therefore, the [*config/* folder](/config) explains in detail how the configuration is composed and which parameters it contains.

+#Experiments